 Research personnel are expected to fully cooperate with all audits, monitoring visits, and compliance inspections (audits) conducted by IU's QIO (internal audits) or regulatory agencies, funding agencies, or study sponsors (external audits), including taking appropriate steps to make necessary improvements to align their conduct of research with applicable federal regulations, state laws, and institutional policies.

 QIO staff conduct not-for-cause (scheduled) and for-cause (directed) internal audits of research studies.
 QIO develops an audit plan that describes the criteria for selecting and prioritizing research protocols and/or PIs for not-for-cause audits.
-The audit plan is reviewed and approved by the IU IRB Executive Committee on a semiannual basis.
+The audit plan is reviewed and approved by the University Director.
 For-cause (directed) audits may be requested by the IRB or appropriate institutional officials.

 Research personnel must immediately notify QIO upon notification of an external audit.
 QIO staff serve as a liaison designated by the institution to serve as a resource to the PI, study team, and institution to monitor the progress of the audit and to coordinate key aspects of any written response to the inspecting agency.
 Research personnel shall immediately provide to QIO all audit-related correspondence and communications to and from the inspecting agency.
 Research personnel must respond to both FDA Form 483 and Warning Letter correspondence within 15 business days of receipt; for other FDA correspondence (e.g., Untitled Letters), research personnel must seek guidance from QIO regarding whether a response should be prepared.
 QIO must review responses prior to their submission to the FDA.

 Findings from audits must be reported to and reviewed by the IRB in accordance with the IU HRPP Policy on Reportable Events.